ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 One goal is security of hybrid signature schemes, in particular that EUF-CMA security is maintained as long as at least one of the ingredient schemes is EUF-CMA secure.
-There might be, however, other goals in competition with this one, such as backward-compatibility, where the EUF-CMA seucurity of the hybrid signature relies solely on the security of one of the ingredient schemes instead of relying on both.
+There might be, however, other goals in competition with this one, such as backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the ingredient schemes instead of relying on both.